 - Educational resources to help advisors recognize the signs of problematic behavioral health issues

-- Consulting on and implementing effective interventions to combat problematic behavioral health issues such as impulsive spending or other financial irresponsibility
+- Creating and implementing effective interventions to combat problematic behavioral health issues such as impulsive spending or other financial irresponsibility

 - Assessing the impact on the emotional well-being of the advisor

-- Psycho-education about addiction, eating disorders, mood and personality disorders, or other mental health issues for the advisor, trustee, or client
+- Psycho-education about substance addiction, process addiction, mood and personality disorders, eating disorders or other mental health issues for the advisor, trustee and/or client

-- Strategies for setting boundaries/using therapeutic leverage to encourage behavior change
+- Strategizing ways to maintain boundaries and use constructive, therapeutic leverage to encourage behavior change

-- Providing in-advance and real-time assistance in managing crisis situations (e.g., relapse) with after-hours support
+- Providing in-advance and real-time assistance in managing crisis situations (e.g., relapse) including after-hours support

-- Assistance with problem-solving when approaching high-risk situations (e.g., family/social events, holidays, returning to work/school or other disruptions to routine)
+- Assistance with preparation and problem solving when approaching high-risk situations (e.g., family/social events, holidays, returning to work/school or other disruptions to routine)

 - Developing strategies for resource allocation for a person with behavioral health problems (e.g., advising on governance language for trust documents)

-- Development of employer or advisor behavior contracts, with clear expectations for all parties
+- Developing employer or advisor behavior contracts, with the goal of setting clear expectations for all parties

-- Guidance for trustees or advisors about a range of topics, including starting difficult conversations, developing realistic return-to-work expectations, or managing someone with a behavioral health issue
+- Guiding and consulting with trustees or advisors about a range of topics, including starting difficult conversations, developing realistic return-to-work expectations or managing someone with a behavioral health issue